 If you’d rather cycle around town, there are plenty of places that offer bike rentals these days.
 More and more bike lanes are being put in each year, making cycling in Detroit a pretty solid option.

-Eating and drinking in Detroit
+Working and Volunteering in Detroit

 While Detroit may not exactly be a culinary capital, there are still plenty of amazing restaurants there.
 More and more places are opening up in Detroit, and you can find cuisine from all over the world.